Kleene-Star/.github/docs/concept/requirement.md

 ---
 ## Abstract

 This document describes the concept for an extensible, web-based on-premises application that consolidates collaborative knowledge management, structured issue processing, and digital asset management into a unified platform.
-The application will be built on the `WebExpress` framework to ensure high modularity, scalability, and interoperability.
+The application will be built on the [WebExpress-Framework](https://github.com/webexpress-framework) to ensure high modularity, scalability, and interoperability.

 ## Initial Situation